MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ### Spike test v3

-Let's bump up to 2 dynos on Heroku and try again (do this in the kittens directory, not the bees directory).
+Let's bump up to 2 dynos on Heroku and try again (do this in the `evil-kittens` directory, not the `killerbees` directory).

 ```
 $ heroku ps:scale web=2
 Scaling dynos... done, now running web at 2:1X.
 ```

-And back to the bees directory:
+And back to the `killerbees` directory:

 ```
 # Make sure we're using our python virtual environment